ferpoble2/Relief_Creator/readme.md

 After that just press the button at the end of the GUI application to generate the program.

 The program is located in the `output` folder under the name of ReliefeCreator.

+IMPORTANT: In the section of additional files, the folders to include must have the full path writen.
+Due to this, the paths that are written by default must be changed before generating the .exe to the path where the project is in the computer.

 # Tools